Notification categories are an Android Oreo (8.0+) feature which gives users finer control over notifications.

 You can however update the Category and Group name.
 Once the updated Category and/or Group is set and notification is received, it will be reflected in the App Notification Settings.

-Categories should be deleted once the user clears App Data inside the Settings > Internal Shared Storage > Your App > Click Clear Cache and Clear Storage.
+Categories will be deleted once the user clears App Data inside the Settings > Internal Shared Storage > Your App > Click Clear Cache and Clear Storage.

 If you delete a category from the OneSignal dashboard, it will be removed from the device's App Notification Settings once all notifications for your app are removed from the Notification Center and the app is opened again triggering the OneSignal SDK to initialize and pull down the updated Categories.